 What is the heat index for these tiles?

 Painted tiles are fire retardant up to 300 degrees F.

 Which tin tiles need a border tile?

 The Syracuse, Saginaw, Niagara, Toledo, Rochester, and Toronto designs typically use a border tile, but the use of border tiles is based on personal preference.

 What grid system can be used for lay-in tiles?

 Plywood or furring strip installation is recommended prior to nailing up tiles.
 Space the nails every 6-12 inches apart.
 See our installation page for details.

 Can I install Great Lakes Tin Ceiling tiles as a backsplash panel behind my stove?

 Yes, our Great Lakes Tin panels can be cut to use for backsplash.
 The tin panels can withstand heat up to 300 degrees F., making it a great decorative option behind or near most stoves.
 We recommend nailing the panels up instead of using adhesive for this application as the heat could soften the adhesive.
-Make sure your stove does not exceed 300 degrees at the tin tile location.
+Make sure your stove does not exceed 300 degrees F at the tin tile location.